What is Workers’ Compensation Law?

 - Complain to the insurance company: The insurance company might record phone calls.
 This may cause problems for the client if there are rude comments, profanity, or threats.

 - Speak to lawyers or representatives who make offers or try to settle the case: The employee should not sign documents or speak to anyone without a lawyer present.
 We can take those calls and talk to any stakeholders in the case.

 After an employer has received notice of an injury, he or she must notify the company’s workers’ compensation insurance carrier so that a First Report of Injury can be filed with the state.
 After conducting an investigation, the insurer will either accept or deny the claim.
 If the claim is accepted, the worker will receive compensation for all injury-related medical expenses, a portion of his or her lost wages, and in some cases, payment for permanent disability.

 Workers who have been denied workers’ compensation benefits have two options for filing an appeal.
 The first is to file an informal claim through the New Jersey Division of Workers’ Compensation.
-A hearing will be scheduled within a few weeks, in which case a judge will review accounts by both sides as well as any documentation such as medical records and witnesses’ reports.
-He or she will then issue a recommendation, which is not binding.
-If a settlement is not agreed upon, the worker can then proceed with a formal claim.
+A hearing will be scheduled within a few weeks, in which case a judge will review accounts by both sides, as well as any documentation, such as medical records and witnesses’ reports.
+The judge will then issue a recommendation, which is not binding.
+If the parties cannot agree to a settlement, the worker can then proceed with a formal claim.

 Formal hearings can be lengthy and complex.
 Both sides must present evidence and testify under oath before a judge, whose final decision is binding.
 Workers who wish to appeal the decision must bring their case to the New Jersey Appellate Division of the Superior Court.

 South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks, LLP Recover Benefits for Injured Workers